PerxTech/backend-interview/README.md

 taking into account the technical context described at the top of this document.
 For example, given that it is a high volume environment, ensuring data integrity is paramount.
 Appropriate tests are necessary.
 That kind of thing.

-Use seed files to create users, tiers, transactions and rewards.
+Use seed files to create users, tiers, transactions, rewards and any other models necessary.
 It should be possible to run `rails db:seed` and have all the use cases manifest

 If you need to do research, include a comment in the code with a URL to the document you referenced.
 Not an exhaustive list, just include a single reference.